The EFRJ is happy to invite you to the 10th edition of its biennial international conference

 On social media, follow us with #EFRJ2018

 The conference will be hosted by the Albanian Foundation for Conflict Resolution, one of the oldest members of the EFRJ.
 It will take place in the historical Tirana International Hotel & Conference Centre, located at the heart of the city.
-Click here to view the draft programme and read the abstracts of our keynote speakers!
-Last update: 27/04/2018.
-Registrations are open until 15 May!
+Click here to view the final programme and read the abstracts of our keynote speakers and workshop presenters!
+Last update: 25/05/2018.
+Registrations closed on 15 May!
+Minor changes in the booklet can be found in the erratum (updated on 11/06/2018).
+Click here to fill in the evaluation form for this event and here to download the presentations.

 Pre-conference Training Course on RJ & Serious crime